cmd430/qui/README.md

 ## Metrics

 Prometheus metrics can be enabled to monitor your qBittorrent instances.
-When enabled, metrics are exposed at `/metrics` with **authentication required** via session cookie or API key.
+When enabled, metrics are served on a **separate port** (default: 9074) with **no authentication required** for easier monitoring setup.

 ### Enable Metrics